bootdotdev/blog/content/computer-science/binary-search-tree-in-python.md

   - /img/800/lone-tree-unsplash.webp
 ---

-## What is a Binary Search Tree?
+## What is a binary search tree?

 A binary search tree, or BST for short, is a tree whose nodes store a key that is greater than all of their left child nodes and less than all of their right child nodes.
+Read on to see how you can write an implementation of binary search tree in Python from scratch!

 Binary trees are useful for storing data in an organized manner so that it can be quickly retrieved, inserted, updated, and deleted.
-This arrangement of nodes lets each comparison skip about half of the rest of the tree, so the entire search is lightning fast.
+This arrangement of nodes allows each comparison to skip about half of the rest of the tree, so the operation as a whole is lightning fast.

-To be precise, binary search trees provide an average Big-O complexity of `O(log(n))` for search, insert, update, and delete operations.
-Log(n) is much faster than the linear `O(n)` time required to find elements in an unsorted array.
+To be precise, binary search trees provide an average Big-O complexity of `O(log(n))` for search, insert, update, and delete operations. `Log(n)` is much faster than the linear `O(n)` time required to find elements in an unsorted array.
 Many popular production databases such as PostgreSQL and MySQL use binary trees under the hood to speed up CRUD operations.

 ![Binary Search Tree](/img/800/bst.jpg)

-BST

 ### Pros of a BST

-- When balanced, a BST provides lightning-fast `O(log(n))` insertions, deletions, and lookups.
+* When balanced, a BST provides lightning-fast `O(log(n))` insertions, deletions, and lookups.
-- Binary search trees are pretty simple.
+* Binary search trees are pretty simple.
 An ordinary BST, unlike a balanced tree like a red-black tree, requires very little code to get running.

 ### Cons of a BST

-- Slow for a brute-force search.
+* Slow for a brute-force search.
 If you need to iterate over each node, you might have more success with an array.
-- When the tree becomes unbalanced, all fast `O(log(n))` operations quickly degrade to `O(n)`.
+* When the tree becomes unbalanced, all fast `O(log(n))` operations quickly degrade to `O(n)`.
-- Since pointers to whole objects are typically involved, a BST can require quite a bit more memory than an array, although this depends on the implementation.
+* Since pointers to whole objects are typically involved, a BST can require quite a bit more memory than an array, although this depends on the implementation.

 {{< cta1 >}}

-## Implementing a BST in Python
+## Implementing a B-tree in Python

 ### Step 1 - BSTNode Class